gem/oq-engine/doc/manual/sep/sep_models.rst

 The term :math:`PGA_{M,SM}` is the PGA corrected by magnitude scaling factor (MSF) that serves as proxy for earthquake duration.

-Both the CTI and the Vs30 may be derived from digital elevation data.
-The Vs30 may be estimated from the topographic slope through the equa- tions of Wald and Allen (2007), which uses a very low resolution DEM compared to modern offerings.
-As topographic slope tends to increase with increased DEM resolution, the estimated Vs30 does too; therefore a low-resolution DEM (i.e., a 1 km resolution) must be used to calcu- late Vs30, rather than the 30 m DEM that is the current standard.
-This results in a more accurate Vs30 for a given slope measurement, but it also means that in an urban setting, sub-km-scale variations in slope are not accounted for.
+Both the :math:`CTI` and the :math:`Vs30` may be derived from digital elevation data.
+The :math:`Vs30` may be estimated from the topographic slope through the equa tions of Wald and Allen (2007), which uses a very low resolution DEM compared to modern offerings.
+As topographic slope tends to increase with increased DEM resolution, the estimated :math:`Vs30` does too; therefore a low-resolution DEM (i.e., a 1 km resolution) must be used to calculate :math:`Vs30`, rather than the 30 m DEM that is the current standard.
+This results in a more accurate :math:`Vs30` for a given slope measurement, but it also means that in an urban setting, sub-km-scale variations in slope are not accounted for.

 The CTI (Moore et al., 1991) is a proxy for soil wetness that relates the topographic slope of a point to the upstream drainage area of that